 The labor market has shifted.
 What used to be characterized by stable, permanent employment and few employers per individual is now a tumultuous string of contracted, temporary jobs.
-Gigs, or “jobs of short or uncertain duration” are the new norm, and on-demand and freelance work are the name of the gig game.
+Gigs, or “jobs of short or uncertain duration” are the new norm, and on-demand and freelance work are the name of the gig economy.

 BMO Wealth Management published the results of a survey they commissioned to learn more about this new gig economy today.
 The findings give insight into the benefits, challenges, and perspectives of different generations and companies on the gig economy.
 The report then uses the data collected to suggest ways that this flexible workforce can succeed financially.